Fort Pitt, Kent: Present day

-The site continues to be of national historical significance and substantial sections of the ramparts are still clearly discernible.
-Several of the fort's original buildings have not survived above ground level: Gibraltar Tower was demolished in 1879 and Delce Tower, by then a ruin, was probably demolished shortly afterwards.
-The central tower, or keep, was removed in 1910 when the hospital was extended; and the blockhouse was demolished in the early 1930s, to allow the school to expand (the Rochester campus of the University for the Creative Arts now stands on its site).
-Nevertheless, much of the outer walls of the fort survive including parts of the outer defences which extend into the adjacent recreation grounds to the east and west.
+The site of Fort Pitt continues to be of historical significance for the United Kingdom and substantial sections of the ramparts are still clearly discernible.
+Several original buildings of Fort Pitt have not survived above ground level: Gibraltar Tower was demolished in October 1879 and Delce Tower, by then a ruin, was demolished in January 1880.
+The Central Tower, or Keep, was removed in April 1910 when the General Military Hospital was extended; and the blockhouse was demolished in November 1932, to allow the school to expand (the Rochester campus of the University for the Creative Arts now stands on its site).
+Nevertheless, much of the outer walls of Fort Pitt survive including parts of the outer defences which extend into the adjacent recreation grounds to the east and west.
 The tunnels of the fort also survive, but are partly filled in.
+The remnant blockhouse of Fort Pitt was built over when the Medway College of Design was constructed by December 1970.
+It became the Kent Institute of Art & Design (KIAD) in September 1987 and a campus for the University for the Creative Arts in September 2005. it is believed that the basement of the Medway College of Design is haunted.
+The sounds were found to be coming from brick-lined tunnels from Fort Pitt that were discovered there.

-Furthermore, several of the old hospital buildings remain in place as part of the school.
-The Music House (the former 'insane asylum') in the school grounds and the “Crimea Wing” teaching block (the original Napoleonic-era hospital) are both listed buildings, with some of the old hospital ward numbers still visible on the Crimea Wing's walls.
-Several other buildings also date to the period of use as a hospital, including the North Block (which was first erected as a temporary building to house the Army Medical School in 1860) and the West Wing of the 1914 extension (its main central block having been destroyed in a fire in 1973).
+Furthermore, several of the Fort Pitt Hospital buildings remain in place as part of the school.
+The Music House (the former 'insane asylum') in the school grounds and the “Crimea Wing” teaching block (the original Napoleonic-era hospital) are both listed buildings, with some of the ward numbers of Fort Pitt Hospital still visible on the Crimea Wing's walls.
+Several other buildings also date to the period of use as a General Military Hospital, including the North Block (which was first erected as a temporary building to house the Army Medical School in 1860) and the West Wing of the 1914 extension (its main central block having been destroyed in a fire in August 1973).

 Military cemetery

-The Fort Pitt Military Cemetery, created initially to serve the hospital, lies a quarter of a mile to the south of the fort by the A229 road from Rochester to Maidstone.
-The graves, dating from the mid-nineteen century onwards, include 290 of Commonwealth service personnel from the World Wars, 265 from World War I, who lie in an extensive plot, and 25 from World War II who are mainly buried in a group north of that plot.
+The Fort Pitt Military Cemetery, created initially to serve the hospital, lies a quarter of a mile to the south of Fort Pitt by the A229 road from Rochester to Maidstone.
+The graves, dating from the mid-19th century onwards, include 290 of Commonwealth service personnel from the World Wars, 265 from World War 1, who lie in an extensive plot, and 25 from World War 2 who are mainly buried in a group north of that plot.